Affix: Lexical affixes

 In sentence (1), the verb "wash" is šak’ʷətəs where šak’ʷ- is the root and -ət and -əs are inflectional suffixes.
 The subject "the woman" is łə słeniʔ and the object "the baby" is łə qeq.
 In this sentence, "the baby" is a free noun.
 (The niʔ here is an auxiliary, which can be ignored for explanatory purposes.)

 In sentence (2), "baby" does not appear as a free noun.
 Instead it appears as the lexical suffix -əyəł which is affixed to the verb root šk’ʷ- (which has changed slightly in pronunciation, but this can also be ignored here).
-Note how the lexical suffix is neither "the baby" (definite) nor "a baby" (indefinite); such referential changes are routine with incorporated nouns.
+The lexical suffix is neither "the baby" (definite) nor "a baby" (indefinite); such referential changes are routine with incorporated nouns.

 Orthographic affixes

 In orthography, the terms for affixes may be used for the smaller elements of conjunct characters.
 For example, Maya glyphs are generally compounds of a main sign and smaller affixes joined at its margins.
 These are called prefixes, superfixes, postfixes, and subfixes according to their position to the left, on top, to the right, or at the bottom of the main glyph.
 A small glyph placed inside another is called an infix.
 Similar terminology is found with the conjunct consonants of the Indic alphabets.
 For example, the Tibetan alphabet utilizes prefix, suffix, superfix, and subfix consonant letters.